Henri Didon: Career

+He coined the term Citius, Altius, Fortius for an 1891 youth sports competition he organized in Arcueil and that his friend Pierre de Coubertin was assisting.
+The latter proposed it as the official motto of the IOC in 1894.

 In January 1892, Father Didon reappeared in the French pulpit when he preached in Bordeaux a religious-political sermon in favor of the Republic.
 He then delivered at the Madeleine in Paris a series of Lenten conferences on Jesus (tr.
 Belief in the Divinity of Jesus Christ, 1894).
 Thereafter he gave only occasional sermons and lectures, his time and energies being devoted to the education of youth.
 At the Dominican colleges in and near Paris, cultivating educational theories but little developed elsewhere in France, he did away with compulsion as much as possible, taught the students that discipline is the way to liberty, fostered in them a spirit of self-reliance together with a loving reverence for authority, and checked the development of a critical spirit.
 Some of his educational theories may be seen in his work "Les Allemands" (tr.
 The Germans, 1884), which is a study of the German universities with application to France; others may be found developed at length in his college addresses published in pamphlet form.
 The deeply religious character of Father Didon is especially manifest in his "Lettres à Mlle Th.
 V." (Paris, 1900), which quickly went through thirty editions and appeared in English, in his "Lettres à un ami" (Paris, 1902); and "Lettres a Mère Samuel" (Année Dominicaine, 1907-8).
 Besides the works mentioned above many of his sermons and addresses have been published in French and some have been done into English.